burncycl/digital-devops/README.md

 Automation for digital-devops coding demonstration.

-If EKS is online, application can be reached at http://devops.fyzix.net
+If EKS Cluster is online, application can be reached at http://devops.fyzix.net

-Likely offline for cost saving purposes.
+_Likely offline for cost saving purposes._

 Requirements:
 * Deploy EKS Cluster.